alexwlchan/alexwlchan.net/src/_posts/2019/2019-10-14-sans-io-programming.md

+{%
+  slide_image2
+  filename="slide4.jpg"
-{% slide :deck => "sans_io", :slide => 4, :alt => "A three step process.
+  alt="A three step process.
 A BagIt package (a white paper bag), then the storage service (a green rect with some black gears), and then Amazon S3 (a red bucket).
-There are arrows from the BagIt package to the storage service, and from the storage service to S3." %}
-  Icon credits: paper bag by [Dorian Dawance](https://thenounproject.com/term/paper-bag/28579/), process/gears by [Alice Design](https://thenounproject.com/term/process/2473979/), bucket from [AWS Simple Icons](https://commons.wikimedia.org/wiki/File:AWS_Simple_Icons_Storage_Amazon_S3.svg).
+There are arrows from the BagIt package to the storage service, and from the storage service to S3." caption="Icon credits: paper bag by [Dorian Dawance](https://thenounproject.com/term/paper-bag/28579/), process/gears by [Alice Design](https://thenounproject.com/term/process/2473979/), bucket from [AWS Simple Icons](https://commons.wikimedia.org/wiki/File:AWS_Simple_Icons_Storage_Amazon_S3.svg)."
-{% endslide %}
+%}

 Alongside the physical archive we also hold a digital archive, and that's what I work on.
 Specifically, I built a storage service that looks after all the digital files.